-Throughout the coldest and hottest moments in Katy, your heating and cooling system is an essential ally in keeping your home comfortable.
+Throughout the coldest and hottest moments in Longview, your heating and cooling system is an essential ally in keeping your home comfortable.
 Unfortunately, it’s also your worst enemy when trying to lower your energy consumption.
 According to the U.S. Department of Energy, your HVAC system could account for nearly half of your energy usage.

 That large draw of energy makes your HVAC unit a perfect place to start changing your energy habits.
 Whether you’re looking to decrease your carbon footprint or want to lower your energy bill, there are plenty of ways—big and small—to direct how your heating and cooling system consumes energy.

 Replace Your Air Filters

 The air filters in your HVAC system are vital to upholding your home’s air quality.
 They help catch a variety of debris—including dust, dirt and other small particles—and prevent them from polluting your space.
 However, when your filters become dirty, it isn’t just your air quality that is affected.
 According to the U.S. Department of Energy, a dirty filter can lower air conditioner efficiency by up to 15 percent.
 Replacing your air filter regularly keeps your system from using an unwarranted amount of energy.
 Replace one-inch pleated filters each month.
 Remember, filters may need more frequent attention if your HVAC system is in constant use, is around dusty conditions, or you have pets in the house.
 Contact Goode Bros AC & Heating to find out what frequency of filter change is correct for your system.

 Schedule Timely HVAC Service